HackUTA/hackuta.github.io/index.md

 faq: [
   [
     "What's a hackathon?",
-    "A hackathon is best described as an \"invention marathon\".
-Anyone who has an interest in technology attends a hackathon to learn, build & share their creations over the course of a weekend in a relaxed and welcoming atmosphere.
-You don’t have to be a programmer and you certainly don’t have to be majoring in Computer Science."
+    "A hackathon is best described as an "invention marathon".
+Anyone of any skill level is welcome to come and invent anything.
+If you want to build an iOS game, an IOT sticker vending machine, or even the next big social network, come to HackUTA!"
   ],
   [
     "How do I apply?",